SruthiKorembathe/CICDImplementation/Template-REST-API.md

 #### Status codes

-- 200 (OK) - The topping is gone
+- 200 (OK) &mdash; The topping is gone
-- 404 (Not found) - The site acronym is invalid
-- 404 (Not found) - The pie PIZZA-ID is invalid
+- 404 (Not found) &mdash; The pie PIZZA-ID is not currently available
-- 404 (Not found) - The topping PIZZA-ID is invalid
+- 404 (Not found) &mdash; The topping PIZZA-TOPPING-ID is not currently available

 ----